Earliest information: 1779 (?1663)

 - The Plume Hotel, undated.
 (Kindly sent by Dr Jim Whittaker)

 This was originally a property owned by the Dean & Canons of Windsor.
-As such, the summary of ownership of these lands (referred to as "estate" = land, tithes & church in Peake's Chapter 10 in Rev. Summers 'The Story of Hungerford' was:
+As such, the summary of ownership of these lands (referred to as "estate" = land, tithes and church in Peake's Chapter 10 in Rev. Summers 'The Story of Hungerford' was:

 1103-1118: Church in H'ford built sometime between these dates Robert, 1st Earl of Leicester granted "estate" to the Church of Beaumont, then in